Apewin/Siamese-AI-Reader/README.md

 - **Handwriting Recognition**: Instantly transcribes student handwriting from images using multimodal capabilities.
 - **AI Grading**: Evaluates the answer against a specific rubric with Thinking Config enabled for reasoning.
 - **Detailed Feedback**: Provides a total score, detailed rubric breakdown, and qualitative feedback.
-- **File Support**: Upload Student Responses and Answer Keys as Images or PDFs.
+- **File Support**: Upload Student Responses and Answer Keys as Images, HEIC files, or PDFs.
 - **Privacy**: No backend required; runs entirely in the browser using the Gemini API.

 ## Setup